SandaliWeththasinghe/Interstella-Operating-System/README.md

 # Interstella-Operating-System
-This is a simple operaiing system which displays the Hardware Information of the computer.
+This is a simple operating system which displays the Hardware Information of the computer.